In the beginning, there was Peters Station to the west of today's Glen Carbon, Illinois, Mont Station to the east and the original Goshen Settlement.

 In 1799, David Bagley, a Virginia Baptist minister passed through the area and determined that it was a land of such expanse and luxuriant vegetation, rivers open prairie land that he compared it to the Biblical Land of Goshen.
 It was, in truth, a land of promise; and some years after, it was the largest, and best settlement in Illinois' portion of the Indiana Territory.
 References to the "Land of Goshen" have persisted since that time.

-Samuel Judy became a colonel in the Illinois Militia taking part in expeditions against the Native Americans.
+Samuel Judy became a colonel in the Illinois Militia taking part in expeditions against the Indians.

 In 1808, still in the Indiana Territory, the Goshen Road was built as a wagon road across Illinois, from the Goshen Settlement to the salt works near Shawneetown, Illinois.
 The trail crossed the state diagonally following a route from Peter's Station to the north and west of Glen Carbon, east to Troy, and then in a southeasterly direction, eventually ending at Shawneetown on the Ohio River.

 The area became a part of the Illinois Territory in 1809.
 Fort Russell (named after Col. William Russell), established on the Goshen Settlement land by Governor Edwards early in 1812 in the Illinois Territory.
-There is not much information about Ft.
-Russell not even an exact location is known.
+The exact location of Fort Russell in not known, but many details have survived time.

 In 1814-1815, Col. Judy served in the Illinois Territorial Council of the Illinois Territorial Legislature.
 He also served as county commissioner for Madison County, Illinois.
 Col. Samuel Judy was a slave owner.
 There are bills of sale in the Madison County Recorder's Office recording his purchase of slaves in 1816.